 Senior management team

-Ken Davies began as Chief Executive of the Department of Education and Children’s Services (DECS) on 2 April 2013.
+Ken Davies began as Chief Executive of the Department of Education on 2 April 2013.
 He has a strong Education background having previously served in senior roles within the department.
 Ken began his career in the Northern Territory as a teacher at Papunya in 1978.
 He became a school principal in Alice Springs and Katherine and regional superintendent in Tennant Creek.
 In 1999 he moved from Central Australia to Darwin, taking a position in the Department of the Chief Minister, and was soon appointed General Manager Indigenous Education in the then Department of Education.

 More recently, he has served as Chief Executive for the Department of Lands, Planning and Environment (DLPE), the Department of Housing, Local Government and Regional Services (HLGRS) and as Deputy CE of the Department of the Chief Minister (DCM).
 In these roles he implemented a significant restructure of DLPE; oversaw the establishment of the new Northern Territory Planning Commission, the Environment Protection Authority and one of the largest housing programs ever undertaken in remote Australia; and worked extensively with local government to deliver good governance and services through the NT.